endomorphosis/ipfs_kit_py/README.md

 # IPFS kit

-This is a python library that installs and configures ipfs services through Kubo, ipfs_cluster_service based on the contents in the config file, for example whether the node is supposed to operate as a master, worker, or leecher.
+This is a python library that installs and configures ipfs services through Kubo, ipfs_cluster_service based on the contents in the config file, for example whether the node is supposed to operate as a master, worker, or leecher, and allows ipfs cids to be reached through storacha (previously web3storage) if they are not in the cluster already.

 # IPFS Huggingface Bridge: